gertst/node-red-contrib-velbus/README.md

   However, all button modules can be easily added just by filling in the decimal address nr manually.
   You can also edit the file `node_modules/node-red-contrib-velbus/velbus/const.js` to add your module or change its properties.
 See module help.
 Let me know your changes!

-##### To Do
-- Although the generic nodes can manage all Velbus commands and messages, I want to add som dedicated modules for dimmers, relays, Memo texts, ...

 ## Example scripts